-1. Show the children a selection of food, food packaging or the food images from the Where food comes from cards.
-Ask the children to name each food and say where it comes from. encourage them to think about where it comes from before it arrives at the shops.
+1. Show the children a selection of food, food packaging or the food images from the where do I come from cards.
+Ask the children to name each food and say where it comes from.

+encourage them to think about where it comes from before it arrives at the shops.